PopupViewModel

 open(options)

-Opens the popup at the given location with content defined either explicitly with content or driven from the PopupTemplate of input features.
-This method sets the popup's visible property to true.
-Users can alternatively open the popup by directly setting the visible property to true.
-The popup will only display if the view's size constraints in dockOptions are met or the location property is set to a geometry.
+Opens the widget at the given location with content defined either explicitly with content or driven from the PopupTemplate of input features.
+This method sets the visible property to true.
+Users can alternatively set the visible property to true.

 Parameters